 We know children are sleeping less now than they did 30 years ago.

-Children who have a sleep debt have a more difficult time completing school work, they don’t score as well on tests, may be more distractible while having difficulty maintaining attention, and they may be at higher risk for having an unhealthy weight.
+Children who create a sleep debt have a more difficult time completing school work, and they don t score as well on tests.
+They may also have trouble maintaining attention, and they could be at higher risk for having an unhealthy weight.

-- No screens 1 to 2 hours prior to bed
+- No screens 1-2 hours prior to bed

 - School start is a stressful time

 - Anxiety, depression can manifest as sleep problems

 - Can take a few weeks to move bedtime back

 - Remind teens: the more active you are, the easier you sleep